klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

         .clear(/Estimate!!/)
 {% endhighlight %}
   I'd really have a sexy modern library if you could do all that! _Just to be clear_, that's not how it works now.
 [This is how it currently works](https://www.quaffingcode.com/census-csv-parser/doc/Example.html#.example)
-- Visualizations of county level data (just looks way cooler and more interesting)
+- Visualizations of county level data.
+County level data is more granular and thus more interesting.
 - Complete Free Code Camp's Data Visualization Certification
 - Load up a better template and color scheme for this page that's **dark** - I can't stand this white theme any more!